camwebb/akflora/pages_md/AKDatUM_notes.md

-An efficient way to get large data downloads from Arctos is via the [**IPT dumps**](http://ipt.vertnet.org:8080/ipt/resource?r=uam_herb_vascular) (from Vertnet) prepared for inporting the data into GBIF.
+An efficient way to get large data downloads from Arctos is via the [**IPT dumps**](http://ipt.vertnet.org:8080/ipt/resource?r=uam_herb_vascular) (from Vertnet) prepared for importing the data into GBIF.

 ### iNaturalist